 This will provide you with a high level of accuracy that will help you understand the effects of different geo-targeting campaigns, including those on Google Ads.

-For multinational businesses, advertising is all about efficiency—you need to make sure that your campaigns reach the right local customers, not overlapping with each other.
+For multinational businesses, advertising is all about efficiency—you need to ensure that your campaigns reach the right local customers, not overlap.
 Geofencing is considered the best way to do this—for example, with Facebook or Google—to establish clear geographic areas.
 The campaign will target these areas only.

 Geofencing also refers to advertising when someone enters this barrier—that person may receive a push notification, an ad, or an alert in your mobile app, based on the location and distance from the business.
-Today, geofencing is one of the most used strategies when it comes to specific location-based ads.
+Today, geofencing is one of the most used strategies for specific location-based ads.

 #8: Not Monitoring All Of Your Pages